-• IFRS 9 Financial Instruments (2014) was released on July 24, 2014 as the final project to replace IAS 39 'Financial Instruments: Recognition and Measurement'.
-IFRS 9 simplifies the mixed measurement model and establishes two primary measurement categories for financial assets, amortized cost and fair value.
+• IFRS 9 Financial Instruments is part of IASB's wider project to replace IAS 39 'Financial Instruments: Recognition and Measurement'.
+IFRS 9 retains but simplifies the mixed measurement model and establishes three primary measurement categories for financial assets: amortized cost, fair value through profit or loss, and fair value through other comprehensive income.
 The basis of classification depends on the entity's business model and the contractual cash flow characteristics of the financial asset.
-IFRS 9 also introduces a new "expected loss" impairment model which replaces the "incurred loss" model in IAS 39.
-IFRS 9 is effective for annual periods beginning on or after January 1, 2018.
-The Company is in the process of evaluating the impact of the new standard and will continue to monitor developments that may impact its financial reporting.
+The standard is effective for annual periods beginning on or after January 1, 2018.